 3 credits.
 Mary-Pat Cormier.
 Format: Blended-online.
 This course analyzes key issues under the U.S. federal securities laws, principally the Securities Act of 1933 and the Securities Exchange Act of 1934, with respect to the offer, sale, and trading of securities.
 It includes a study of what constitutes a security, the public offering process, mandatory disclosure requirements for public companies, exemptions from registration, and potential liabilities and sanctions.

 Variable credits.
 Format: All-online.
 Students may engage in writing a research paper related to an international business law topic under the supervision of a BU Law faculty member for 1-3 credits.
-A student may engage in one Directed Study as part of the ELLM, and it requires the written permission of the Director as well as a qualified instructor (which will be chosen in tandem with the ELLM office).
+A student may engage in two Directed Studies (for up to 6 credits) as part of the ELLM.
+Each Directed Study requires the written permission of the Director as well as a qualified instructor, who will be chosen in tandem with the ELLM office.
 The Directed Study option is available in any semester.
-If you would like more information on pursuing a Directed Study, please email email@example.com.
+If you would like more information on pursuing a Directed Study, please email firstname.lastname@example.org.

 During the residential sessions, students also participate in a 1-credit colloquium.
 The colloquium leaders will include prominent practitioners and faculty who will lead discussions on current business law issues shaping the international legal landscape.